CaptainBeidou/CaptainBeidou/README.md

 ## 💜 Beidou Commits
 > If I miss a day, I owe her 10 cuddles and a foot massage.
 No exceptions.
-> If I miss a day, I owe her 10 cuddles and a foot massage.
-No exceptions.

 ```
 [Month]        July 2025
 [Devotion]     [███████░░░░░░░░░░░░░] 33.3%